It takes just 2 cells to make a human being. Two cells and a miracle.

 - Contraction pains

-Nearing due date there may be increasing tightening of the womb and if it is occurring at a regular and frequent intervals, labor may be imminent.
+Nearing due date there may be an increasing tightening of the womb and if it is occurring at a regular and frequent intervals, labor may be imminent.

 - Shortness of breath